teiid/openshift/README.md

     rhc app create -a teiiddemo -t jbosseap-6.0

-2) Add the MySQL cartridge to your application (make note of the DB credentials returned)
+2) Add the MySQL cartridge to your application

     rhc app cartridge add -a teiiddemo -c mysql-5.1

+NOTE: Save the generated MySQL db info - you will need it later in the demo!
+It will look like this:

+Root User: admin
+Root Password: xxxxxxxxx
+Database Name: teiiddemo

+Connection URL: mysql://xxx.xxx.xxx.xxx:3306/

 3) Add the upstream Teiid OpenShift repo